-- Tickets are distributed starting at 5 a.m. each day at the Fisher Pavilion at Seattle Center.
+- Tickets are distributed starting at 5 a.m. each day in a heated tent on the roof of the Fisher Pavilion at Seattle Center.
 Organizers say tickets are in highest demand on Saturday and Sunday.

 - You can call 206-684-7200 to see if tickets are still available that day.